A Weeping Silver Birch

 Also planted in avenues along driveways to create a cool shaded entrance.
 Excellent planted in groups in larger gardens.

-- Height – Will reach 8 – 10 metres depending on soil and climate.
+- Height – Will reach 8 – 10 metres depending on variety, soil and climate.

 - Spread – To around 6 metres across the crown on a mature specimen.

 - Growth rate – Moderate

 - Foliage – Mid to bright green with golden yellow autumn tones.